 A strong researcher and writer, Searle publishes and speaks in a variety of national and international forums.
 She is the author of Advice From A Risk Detective (Tautegory Press, 2011) and editor of Reflections on Risk (Tautegory Press, 2012), a compilation of 22 research notes first published by the ASA Institute for Risk and Innovation.
-A full list of her publications and other articles in which she is quoted can be found on this website.
+A second edition of Advice From A Risk Detective, with updated and expanded content,was published in 2013.
+And Reflections on Risk II, containing 26 more research notes, was published in 2014.
+A full list of Searle's publications and other articles in which she is quoted can be found on this website.

 Searle is an affiliate faculty member in the University of Washington's School of Information, where she has designed two operational risk courses for graduate students, and where shealso teaches a graduate course on ethics, policy and law in information management.

 Searle's prior experience includes owning and operating an award-winning technology business and extensive work in public relations and information management.

 Searle approaches issues as a neutral third eye, expecting all layers of an organization to help her team get to the bottom of how things work, what is missing and how to create and communicate solutions that are correct and clear.